-Since the small neutrino mass scale is simply a relic of fundamental scale physics, this inspires us to investigate the possible model at the fundamental scale.
+Since the small neutrino mass scale is simply a relic of fundamental scale physics, this inspires us to investigate the possible models at the fundamental scale.
 We find that a new $U(1)_R'$ symmetry can guarantee the general form of our model.
-At the renormalizable level, the supersymmetric model described by Eq.~(\ref{NMSSM}) plus Eq.~(\ref{MDIS}) possess an accidental $U(1)_B\times U(1)_L\times U(1)_R$ symmetry with the field charges assigned as
+At the renormalizable level, the supersymmetric model described by Eq.~(\ref{NMSSM}) plus Eq.~(\ref{MDIS}) possesses an accidental $U(1)_B\times U(1)_L\times U(1)_R$ symmetry with the field charges assigned as

-where the dots denote that all other fields carry the same charge $2/3$.
-In fact, the $U(1)_R$ charge assignment is not fixed according to this superpotential and in the above we simply choose one as an example, which is consistent with $SU(5)$ GUT.
+where the dots denote all other fields carrying the same charge $2/3$.
+As a matter of fact, the $U(1)_R$ charge assignment is not fixed according to this superpotential and in the above we simply choose one as an example, which is consistent with $SU(5)$ GUT.
 Note that the $Z_3$ symmetry simply is an accidental result of $U(1)_R$ symmetry, which forbids the bare mass terms.
-At the dimension-five level, the operator $S^2\bar N^2$ violates the global symmetry $U(1)_L$ and $U(1)_R$ simultaneously, but still leaves a discrete $Z_2^L\subset U(1)_L$ and a new $U(1)_R'$ invariance, $R'\equiv R-\f{1}{3}L$.
+At the dimension-five level, the operator $S^2 N^2$ violates the global symmetry $U(1)_L$ and $U(1)_R$ simultaneously, but still leaves a discrete $Z_2^L\subset U(1)_L$ and a new $U(1)_R'$ invariance, $R'\equiv R-\f{1}{3}L$.
 The $R'$ charge assignment of various fields is presented in the last line of Eq.~(\ref{assi}).
-In particular, if $U(1)_R'$ is generated to all orders, then it is not difficult to prove that one of its consequence is that $U(1)_B$ and the matter parity $Z_2^{M}\equiv (-1)^{3(B-L)}$ conserve to all orders \cite{Lazarides:1998iq}.
+In particular, if $U(1)_R'$ is generated to all orders, it was found that as a consequence $U(1)_B$ and the matter parity $Z_2^{M}\equiv (-1)^{3(B-L)}$ are conserved to all orders \cite{Lazarides:1998iq}.